abba-platforms/cillar/docs/ANALYSIS.md

 -   **Rewards**: Users receive CILLAR rewards every 20 rides (or per threshold)
 -   **Refunds**: Instant refund logic if ride is canceled within a window
 -   **Loyalty Utility**: Future access to exclusive deals or transit discounts
+-   **Upside Potential**: While not designed for speculation, early adopters acquiring $CILLAR at lower prices could benefit from increasing adoption and utility demand within the growing AfrailX and ArailX networks.

 ## 🔄 Regional Fare Logic